 Moonbounce communication, generally referred to as Earth-Moon-Earth or EME, is now largely the province of amateur radio enthusiasts, who continue to reap the benefits of Operation Moon Bounce and ultimately of Project Diana.

 Still, this explanation has never entirely satisfied me.
-Why should those who left the Signal Corps (that is to say, those over whom the Army no longer maintained control) be selectively denied media attention?
+Why (per an earlier post) should those who left the Signal Corps (that is to say, those over whom the Army no longer maintained control) be selectively denied media attention?
 Why should my father, even decades later, have trouble gaining access to his own earlier work?
 Even granting that DeWitt was an ask-for-forgiveness-not-for-permission kind of guy working in an organization that prized discipline, it all seemed - well, a bit of an overreaction on the Army’s part.

 The recently declassified article by Eliot has given me a somewhat different perspective on this issue.
 In short, it suggests that the Army discouraged media attention less because of what the Project Diana team did wrong and more because of what it did right.